 Depression or Bipolar Disorder?

 Mania is a very misunderstood creature.
-A number of different misconceptions make it difficult for their to really be a mainstream understanding.
+A number of different misconceptions make it difficult for there to really be a mainstream understanding.
 Thus, you wind up with people that do not understand their manic component is actually a symptom rather than part of their normal mentality.
 If you have been diagnosed as having depression it is integral to determine if you experience mania.
 Being treated for depression without being treated for mania can end in complete disaster.

 Ask yourself the following: